ndeet/unzipper/README.md

 ## Requirements
 PHP 5.3 and newer
-(If you still run 5.2 or even 5.3 you should consider updating PHP.
+(If you still run PHP < 5.6 you should consider updating PHP.
 These old PHP versions do not get any security updates and your site may be vulnerable.)

 ## Usage
 * Download unzipper.php and place it in the same directory as your .zip archive.
 * In Browser type URL to unzipper.php
 * Choose .zip archive you want to extract
+* Optionally select an extraction path, defaults to current directory
 * Click "Unzip Archive"

 ## Version
-Alpha version state, use at you own risk.
+Beta version state, use at you own risk.

 ## License